 At Fusion Spa an adult-orientated atmosphere is provided for guests receiving treatments and must be over 16 years of age.
 Children are allowed to use the pool only; Monday to Friday between 10.00 am – 12.00 pm and 2.00 pm – 6.00 pm.
 Saturday – Sunday between 10.00 am – 6.00 pm during half term and public holidays.
 This privilege is only available to hotel guests and Fusion Wellness Leisure Members.

-Bookings can be made on the telephone, on our website (coming soon) or general enquiries can be sent via email.
+Bookings can be made on the telephone, on our website or general enquiries can be sent via email.

 Selecting your Spa Treatments

-There are a lot to consider.
-The most popular spa treatments are massage, facials, scrubs, manicures and pedicures.
+There is a lot to consider.
+The most popular spa treatments are massages, facials, scrubs, manicures and pedicures.
 All of the Fusion Spa team are NVQ Level 3 and Elemis trained or in training.
 Elemis offer many signature treatments including pregnancy massage, body nectar nourishing wrap and facial treatments including white bright pigment perfector, pro-collagen age defy and superfood pro-radiance.